Estimated Repair Costs for 4 Typical Furnace Issues

 • Furnace won’t turn off

-1. Furnace Won’t Turn On
+1. The Furnace Won’t Turn On

-There are a couple of reasons why your furnace won’t turn on, so make sure to go through all of them.
+There are a couple of reasons why your furnace won’t turn on, so make sure to check all of them.

 • Is your thermostat set right?
 Make sure it’s set to “heat,” “auto” and that your preferred temperature is greater than the room’s current temperature.
-If you have a programmable thermostat, make sure it has new batteries.
+If you have a programmable thermostat, make sure it has fresh batteries.

 • Is the circuit breaker tripped?
-Your furnace can’t run if it doesn’t have power.
+Your furnace can’t operate if it doesn’t have electricity.
 Reset the switch if it’s facing the outside of the electrical panel.

 • Is the air filter clean?
-A dirty air filter can create a lot of problems for your furnace.
-Replace yours if you can’t see light through it.
+A dusty air filter can create a lot of issues for your furnace.
+Get a new one if you can’t see light through it.

 Estimated Repair Cost